Dyar site: Mound

 Platform mounds are built up in a series of stages that can span generations.
 The Dyar mound itself began during the Stillhouse Phase with a large civic structure with a sand floor and built with single set post construction.
 Over this a layer of 70 cm thick blue-black clay was added.
 On top of this was added a 40 cm layer of grey clay loam and on which another structure was added.
 Stillhouse Phase Etowah Complicated stamped pottery sherds were found at this layer.
 Stage II begins with another layer of 30 cm grey clay loam added.
 Stages III, IV, V, and VI are in sequence 35 cm of dark and then white clay, 45 cm red and grey clay, 70 cm of grey and tan clay, and 37 cm of dark grey and reddish tan clay, each stage with its own structure.
 Stage VII consists of 25 cm of grey and orange and 25 cm of yellow clay.
 A step up on the western side of the summit indicates that this stage was the first to have multiple levels and multiple structures, possibly two large structures on the western side and a smaller one on the eastern side which was found to have had a burned floor.
 Stage VIII was a layer of brown clay 14 cmto 20 cm thick.
-The eastern side at this stage is 40 cm lower than the western side and covered by a layer of construction debris though to have come from the razing of an old structure on the western side.
+The eastern side at this stage is 40 cm lower than the western side and covered by a layer of construction debris thought to have come from the razing of an old structure on the western side.
 Stage IX is 80 cm of brown and grey clay with the multiple levels continuing.
 Pottery sherds from this layer are thought to date from the Duvall Phase.
 Stage X is a thin 10 cm layer of light grey clay followed by Stage XI which is another thick 57 cm layer of gray and tan clay.
 Stage XI is thought to date from the Ironhorse Phase.
 All stages above this date to the Ironhorse and Dyar Phases.
 Stage XII is a 60 cm layer of yellow and grey clay.
 The structure at the western side has a semi-subterranean floor cut into its surface, the first seen on the mound.
 At this stage the difference between the eastern and western levels is 40 cm to 50 cm.
 Stage XIII was a layer 62 cm of yellow-orange and grey clay.
 The eastern level has a 10 cm to 18 cm cap of yellow clay.
 This stage and Stage XIV, an indeterminate layer of gray sandy clay, were not found to have structures.
 It is not known if they did not have structures at this time or if the evidence for these structures or subsequent layers has been lost.